APCSPrinciples/LED_IOT/README.md

 - 1 *> (greater than)* block from the *Operators* tab
 ![](IOT7.png)
 You should now be able to turn the LED on and off from the remote computer using the remote pad

+### Step 6: Submit the finished program
+Have your teacher or a TA verify that you have a working program.
+Then, submit your finished program by uploading the `.sb` file to Google classroom.
+You should be able to find it in *My Documents | Scratch Projects* as shown below.
+If you worked with a partner, each partner should submit a copy of the finished program to Google classroom.